 Filmmaking is a practice-based course with an art school ethos designed to help students express their ideas and stories though moving image and sound.
 The programme fosters an environment in which inquiry and independent thinking enable students to become creative practitioners exploring filmmaking and it’s possibilities as an expressive medium.
-The staff team are all practising filmmakers and artists who specialise in drama, documentary and experimental filmmaking.
-The course has developed its own on-line cinema, and student films are entered into international and national film festivals with field trips regionally and overseas.

 In the first year students are introduced to self-directed learning, research and technical skills and engage with different filmmaking approaches.
 Working collaboratively there is an appreciation of the multidisciplinary aspects of filmmaking through Factual, Fiction and Artist Film.